EnHub-UK/TUS-to-HSEM-converter/README.md

 Another reason for having a dedicated *repo* is that **TUS** information is employed along different projects, and so the datasets can be stored and shared in a central repository.

-<span style="background-color: #ffb82e"> Please note that...</span> the generation of profiles have been integrated into the [EnHub](github.com/EnHub-UK/Platform) platform.
+<span style="background-color: #ffb82e"> Please note that...</span> the generation of profiles has been integrated into the [EnHub](github.com/EnHub-UK/Platform) platform.

 ### Data Sources